Hongyac/CheckList/README.md

 # CheckList
 Just another repository

-This is going to be a CheckList for myself
+This is going to be a CheckList